 InputSource is an abstract interface in tensorpack, to describe where the inputs come from and how they enter the graph.

-FeedInput: Come from a DataFlow and been fed to the graph.
+FeedInput: Come from a DataFlow and get fed to the graph (slow).

-QueueInput: Come from a DataFlow and been prefetched on CPU by a TF queue.
+QueueInput: Come from a DataFlow and get prefetched on CPU by a TF queue.

 StagingInput: Come from some